pawamoy/copier-pdm/docs/work.md

 ## Dependencies and virtual environments

-Dependencies and virtual environments are managed by [PDM](https://github.com/pdm-project/pdm).
+Dependencies are managed by [PDM](https://github.com/pdm-project/pdm).

-You don't have to -and you should not- create the virtualenvs yourself, or activate/deactivate them.

-Use `pdm install -d` to create the virtualenv the first time and install the dependencies.
+Use `pdm install` to install the dependencies.
-Re-run `pdm install` to re-install the dependencies into the virtualenv.

 Dependencies are written in `pyproject.toml`, under the `[project]`, `[project.optional-dependencies]`